 The Surgical Experience

 Many activities will happen the day of your pre-op visit.
 The donor and recipient will first go to the hospital laboratory to have blood drawn for the final crossmatch and some updated lab testing.
-The recipient will also have a chest x-ray and EKG, and both donor and recipient will be seen in the anesthesiology clinic.
 Both the donor and recipient will be seen in the Transplant Clinic for a pre-operative visit.

 If the recipient is on dialysis, he/she will require a dialysis run before the transplant, and the transplant coordinator will make those arrangements.

-If you live some distance away from the transplant center, you may wish to stay in a hotel.
-There is a hotel within walking distance of the hospital.
-The hotel is Courtyard by Marriott at (916) 455-6800.
-They offer discounted rates for patients of UC Davis Medical Center if requested and there is room availability.
-Reservations must be made through the hotel directly, not on-line.
+If you live far from the transplant center, there are two hotels within walking distance of the hospital; Courtyard by Marriott at (916) 455-6800 and Best Western 916-455-4000.
+They offer discounted rates for patients of UC Davis Medical Center if requested and if there is room availability.
+Reservations must be made directly by calling the hotel rather than online.

-The actual surgical procedure for the donor will take about three hours.
-One kidney with its artery, vein, and ureter will be removed from you and prepared for transplant into your recipient.
+The actual surgical procedure for the donor will take about three and a half hours.
+One kidney with its artery, vein, and ureter will be removed and prepared for transplant into the recipient.

-After your surgery is completed, you will be taken to the recovery room where you will awaken from your anesthesia.
-While in the recovery room, your vital signs and blood tests will be monitored.
-When you are fully awake, you will be moved to the Transplant Unit.
-Altruistic donors will recover on a different unit than the recipient.
+After your surgery is completed, you will be taken to the recovery room where you will be closely monitored for a period of time.
+When the you are fully awake, you will be moved to the Transplant Unit.
+Non-directed donors will recover on a different unit than the recipient.

-While you are in the operating room and recovery room, your family can wait in the second floor waiting room or main hospital lobby.
-Families of altruistic donors will be provided with an alternate waiting area from the recipient family.
-After the surgery is completed, the surgeon will talk to them and report on the surgery and your condition.
-Your family may visit you when you return to your room.
+While you are in the operating room and recovery room, family can wait in the 3rd Floor Surgical Waiting Area in the Pavilion.
+Families of non-directed donors will be provided with an alternate waiting area away from the recipient family.
+After the surgery is completed, the surgeon will talk to the family and report on the surgery.
+Family may visit when you return to your room.

 After you return to your room, you will continue to be monitored closely.
 Your vital signs will be checked frequently and you will be asked to breathe deep and cough periodically.
-You will still have an IV in your arm, but it will be taken out when you are able to drink fluids.
-Most donors are able to drink fluids about 24 hours after surgery and are able to eat a regular diet by the second day.
+You will still have an IV in your arm, but it will be taken out when you are discharged.
+Clear liquids are offered early after surgery and a regular diet the morning after surgery.
 The catheter will be left in your bladder for about 24 hours so all of your urine can be measured to make sure your kidney is working well.
 Blood tests will be done daily to check your blood count and kidney function.

-The IDA will see you in the hospital before discharge to provide you with some written materials about care after donation and plans for follow-up.
+The ILDA will see you in the hospital before discharge to provide you with some written materials about care after donation and plans for follow-up.